How to Easily Start Geraniums from Cuttings

 Provide good light and a warm setting while the new geranium plant starts to establish roots.
 Place the new plant in a warm spot or near a sunny window to get filtered light but not direct sunlight.

 Be sure to keep the geraniums in a space that doesn’t freeze.
-I keep my cuttings in my heated greenhouse at a temperature of no less than 45°F.
+I keep my cuttings in my heated greenhouse at a temperature of at least 45°F.

 how to start geranium cuttings: